 Months ago, that was due to public health guidance continuing to change.
 Now, that concern still exists, but has faded into the background.
 Its place has been taken by woes in scaling up operations to meet pent-up demand, exacerbated by staffing woes.
 These two things in tandem coupled with a faster-than-anticipated rule relaxation has created something of a perfect storm, with Disneyland playing catch-up…

 That isn’t to say predictions are pointless when it comes to Disneyland’s return to normalcy.
 Just that if you’re looking for definitive answers, you’re embarking on a fool’s errand.
 In the current environment, nothing is certain until it actually happens.
 Even an official announcement from Disneyland doesn’t guarantee that, as the company has cancelled and postponed many plans already.
-(Anyone remember the original reopening date, last July?!)
+(Anyone remember the original reopening date, some 8 months before it actually happened?!)

 Basically, we’re trying to manage your expectations, so you understand the nature of what you’re about to read.
 Nothing is 100%, and some of these predictions have a confidence level far lower than that.
 While predicated upon reliable rumors, even those can be—and frequently are—wrong.
 There are competing plans, circumstances change, etc. With that out of the way, let’s turn to the Q&A…